Jamsetjee Jejeebhoy: Baronetcy

-Jejeebhoy's services were first recognised by the British Empire in 1842 by the bestowal of a knighthood and in 1857 by the award of a baronetcy.
+Jejeebhoy's services were first recognised by the British Empire in 1842 by the bestowal of a knighthood and in 1857, by the award of a baronetcy.
 These were the very first distinctions of their kind conferred by Queen Victoria upon a British subject in India.

-On Jejeebhoy's death in 1859, his Baronetcy was inherited by his eldest son Cursetjee Jejeebhoy, who, by a special Act of the Viceroy's Council in pursuance of a provision in the letters-patent, took the name of Sir Jamsetjee Jejeebhoy as second baronet.
+On Jejeebhoy's death in 1859, his Baronetcy was inherited by his eldest son, Cursetjee Jejeebhoy, who, by a special Act of the Viceroy's Council in pursuance of a provision in the letters-patent, took the name of Sir Jamsetjee Jejeebhoy as second baronet.

+When he died in 1859, Jeejeebhoy was remembered in an obituary by a Bombay-based newspaper as, "Simple in his tastes and manners, and dignified in his address, the personal appearance of Sir Jamsetjee, in later years, was a picture of greatness in repose.
+He had done his work, and entered upon the sabbath of his life.…"

 Advocate of non-violence

 In 1855, under royal patronage, the Patriotic Fund was launched to aid the wounded soldiers and widows of those who had died in the Russo-Turkish war.
 Jamsetjee donated Rs.
 5,000/- for this cause.
 But some remarks from his speech on this occasion are most significant:

 Of none of the great evils which afflict our race do we form such inadequate conceptions as of the evils of war.
 War is exhibited to us in the dazzling dress of poetry, fiction, and history, where its horrors are carefully concealed beneath its gaudy trappings; or we see, perhaps, its plumes and epaulettes, and harlequin finery, we hear of the magnificence of the apparatus, the bravery of the troops, the glory of the victors, but the story of the wholesale miseries and wretchedness and wrongs which follow in its train is untold … What nation is not groaning under war-debts, the greatest of national burdens!
 Had the inconceivable sum wasted in the work of human butchery been applied to promote individual comfort and national prosperity, the world would not now be so far behind as it is in its career of progress … Our duty to relieve the sufferers in this great war would have remained the same whether the war had been a just one or not; but, considering the nature and objects of this war, we extend this relief now more as a privilege than as a duty … To the call of our gracious Sovereign, and to the call of humanity, the Parsis, my lord, will cordially respond.

 His non-violent attitude extended also to the animal kingdom.
 He would not allow any form of cruelty towards animals.
 The East India Company introduced a rule "for the annual destruction of dogs in Bombay island, and a considerable number were from time to time destroyed, in spite of frequent petitions from the public".
 This mass dog killing led to a serious riot.
-To alleviate this suffering, Jamsetjee Jeejeebhoy, Jugonnath Sunkersett and Motichand Amichand founded Bombay Panjrapole on 18 October 1834.
+To alleviate this suffering, Jamsetjee Jeejeebhoy and Amichand Shah founded Bombay Panjrapole on 18 October 1834.